sjhuang26/thinking-system/intuition.md

 > The input of the present sensory data is equivalent to encoding an extremely strong episodic memory that immediately begins to fade by Ebbinghaus.

-The two steps of GPU control, to help the CPU relinquish its responsibility.
+Here are the two steps for the CPU to relinquish its cognitive responsibilities.

 1. imagine both correct and incorrect
 2. learn a ton of metaphors